Roy Williams (basketball coach): 2017–2021

-On February 12, 2018, in a North Carolina home win against Notre Dame, Williams garnered the same number of wins (418) in the same number of seasons (15) that he accumulated at Kansas.
+On February 12, 2018, in a Chapel Hill home win against Notre Dame, Williams garnered the same number of wins (418) in the same number of seasons (15) that he accumulated at Kansas.

-UNC lost 86–65 to Texas A&M in the Second Round of the NCAA Tournament.
+Chapel Hill lost 86–65 to Texas A&M in the Second Round of the NCAA Tournament.

-Despite a slow start to the season, North Carolina had another impressive ACC conference record in the Williams era.
+Despite a slow start to the season, the Tar Heels had another impressive ACC conference record in the Williams era.
 After a dismal 21 point loss to the Louisville Cardinals, the Tar Heels would lose only one more game, finishing the regular season 26–5 overall, 16–2 in the ACC, tied atop the conference with the Virginia Cavaliers.
 Season highlights include a sweep of rivals Duke and North Carolina State as well as going 9–0 in conference road games.
 Adding great and consistent offensive production during the season, Coby White averaged 16.1 PPG in his freshman year as a Tar Heel.
 Williams was named the USA TODAY Sports National Coach of the Year.

 The Tar Heels made it to the Sweet Sixteen of the NCAA tournament before falling to 5 seed Auburn 97–80.

 On November 27, 2019, Williams tied Adolph Rupp for 5th in all-time wins with his 876th career victory after a win over Alabama 76–67.
 He took sole possession of 5th place in all-time wins with his 877th victory with a 78–74 win over Oregon two days later in the consolation game of the Battle 4 Atlantis tournament.